 - When all symptoms have cleared up, introduce one ingredient from the previous dog food at a time.
 For example, if the previous dog food contained chicken as the main protein source, add chicken bits to the base diet.
 Observe closely, and take note of your observations.
 If symptoms recur, it suggests that chicken (in the example) is an allergen.
 Stop adding chicken to the base diet.
 If symptoms disappear once again after removing the suspected allergen, it confirms that your dog is allergic to chicken.

 - Do the same with the other ingredients from your dog’s previous food.
 Why?
 The reason: the chances are high that your dog is allergic to more than one ingredient.
 Do the same procedure again until you have done it for all ingredients in the previous food.

 - With your vet, you may then plan out your dog’s diet based on the results of this elimination diet.
 The new diet plan may or may not include the hypoallergenic food you used in pinning down the allergens.
 The process is long, but this is the gold standard for treating dog food allergies.

 The long and short of hypoallergenic pet food

 Does your dog really need it?

 If your dog suffers from dog food allergies, then yes!

 But there’s more to it than that.
-You need to use this as base diet for your dog because it will help you, too.
-Done correctly it will help you become a better decision-maker and pet parent to your dog when treading your dog with hypoallergenic dog food.
+You need to use this as a base diet for your dog because it will help you, too.
+Done correctly it will help you become a better decision-maker and pet parent to your dog when treating your dog with allergies.